Black hole information paradox: Fuzzball resolution to the paradox

 The fuzzball proposal is supported by the existence of a large number of gravitational solutions called microstate geometries.

-The firewall proposal can be thought of as a variant of the fuzzball proposal except that it posits that the black-hole interior is replaced with a firewall rather than a fuzzball.
+The firewall proposal can be thought of as a variant of the fuzzball proposal that posits that the black-hole interior is replaced by a firewall rather than a fuzzball.
 Operationally, the difference between the fuzzball and the firewall proposals has to do with whether an observer crossing the horizon of the black hole encounters high-energy matter, suggested by the firewall proposal, or merely low-energy structure, suggested by the fuzzball proposal.
 The firewall proposal also originated with an exploration of Mathur's argument that small corrections are insufficient to resolve the information paradox.

 The fuzzball and firewall proposals have been questioned for lacking an appropriate mechanism that can generate structure at the horizon scale.

 Strong-quantum-effects resolution to the paradox

 In the final stages of black-hole evaporation, quantum effects become important and cannot be ignored.
 The precise understanding of this phase of black-hole evaporation requires a complete theory of quantum gravity.
-Within, what might be termed, the loop-quantum-gravity approach to black holes, it is believed that understanding this phase of evaporation is crucial to resolving the information paradox.
+Within what might be termed the loop-quantum-gravity approach to black holes, it is believed that understanding this phase of evaporation is crucial to resolving the information paradox.

-This perspective holds that Hawking's computation is reliable until the final stages of black-hole evaporation when information suddenly escapes.
-An alternative possibility along the same lines is that black-hole evaporation might simply stop when the black hole becomes Planck-sized.
+This perspective holds that Hawking's computation is reliable until the final stages of black-hole evaporation, when information suddenly escapes.
+Another possibility along the same lines is that black-hole evaporation simply stops when the black hole becomes Planck-sized.
 Such scenarios are called "remnant scenarios".